kevboutin/crudApp/README.md

 </table>
 ```

-It loops through all the movie objects obtained from the API and displays the details.
+It loops through all the item objects obtained from the API and displays the details.
 There is also a button Add New
  Item which changes the state to `newItem`.
 As a result a new route loads and we can create a new item entry.

-For each movie there are two buttons, View and Delete.
+For each item there are two buttons, View and Delete.
 View triggers a state transition so that the details for the
-movie are displayed.
+item are displayed.
 Delete button deletes the item permanently.

 ### Creating Controllers
 Each state has a controller.
 So, in total we have four controllers for four states.
 All the controllers go into
 `js/controllers.js`.
-The controllers just utilize our custom service Movie and work the way we have discussed above.
+The controllers just utilize our custom service Item and work the way we have discussed above.
 So, here is how our controllers look.

 controllers.js: